gexarchakos/contiki/apps/traffic/README.md

 The following are basic indicative steps.
 If you know what you are doing, of course, you may give different structure to your code.
 The first six steps are necessary and the following are optional.

 ### Minimum configuration
-Minimum usage pattern uses the default port, the pareto cdf, the `hello` payload for all outgoing packets and no processing of the incoming packets.
+Minimum usage pattern uses the default port, the normal cdf, the `hello` payload for all outgoing packets and no processing of the incoming packets.
 To start generating traffic follow the steps:

 1. Define the name of the array with your destinations in any header file e.g. `project-conf.h` file of your project:
 ```